- Risk factors for development of hepatic abscess include:

 - Hyperamylasemia and eosinophilia occur in up to 60%.

 - Surgical resection standard intervention:

 - Uncomplicated cysts: PAIR (Percutaneous puncture with CT or US guidance, followed by Aspiration, Injection of a protoscolicidal agent such as hypertonic saline or ethanol, and finally Re-aspiration 15 minutes later) is becoming more accepted treatment of choice at some centers due to high success rates with low morbidity.

 - Open or percutaneous (PAIR) procedures should be combined with albendazole treatment.

-Excellent broad-spectrum coverage includes anaerobic activity, many would still use with metronidazole with liver abscess condition due to resistance among B. fragilis.
+Excellent broad-spectrum coverage includes some anaerobic activity, many would still use with metronidazole with liver abscess condition due to resistance among B. fragilis.

 Excellent broad spectrum coverage including Gram-positive and Gram-negative coverage (including Pseudomonas aeruginosa and β-lactamase producing pathogens) and anaerobic coverage.